ProjectCodeKw/OperatingSystems-Project/README.md

    `streamlit run main.py`

 CONGRATS NOW THE WEBSITE SHOULD APPEAR ON YOUR LOCACL HOST WEB PAGE.

+NOTE: the default input txt file that is used in main.py & pyplot.py is named: input.txt if you want to change the default input, modify that file.

 ## To display the plots only without a website interface (plot the diffrences between the algorithms)